alexsch01/nodeswitch/README.md

 npm uninstall -g nodeswitch

 *****
-In the "C:\Users\YOUR_USERNAME\AppData\Roaming\npm" folder, delete 2 files: nodeswitch.cmd and nodeswitch.ps1
+In the "C:\Users\YOUR_USERNAME\AppData\Roaming\npm" folder, delete 4 files: nodeswitch, nodeswitch.cmd, nodeswitch.ps1, and nodeswitch.sh
 In the "C:\Users\YOUR_USERNAME\.bash_profile" file, remove the line [alias nodeswitch="source nodeswitch"]
 *****
 ```